guettli/simple21term/DIARY.md

 Removed sitetree again.
 One tree is enough (Model Term).

-Next: term.url (Admin of Term) aktivieren.
+Next: term.url (Admin of Term) should redirect to this URL

 ## 2020-03-29